This page has been visited times since 1st december 1999.

 What we need:

-We need to add all the game overlays.
+Game overlays must be added.
 Basically, this consists in scanning them, refining them and make them available for the emulator.
 Don't forget that the emulator comes with the BMPTORLE.EXE utility, so you can try your own bitmaps.

 We need to add a nice graphic Odyssey accessory manager in order to manipulate the Odyssey objects (plastic chips, paper cards, dice, etc...).
-As a matter of fact, some accessories have to be manipulated for playing.
-Since we can't provide real accessories, we will implement them graphically.
+Some games cannot be played without them.
+Since we can't use real accessories, we will implement them graphically.
 This will require that these accessories be pictured and/or scanned, and then converted to bitmaps.
-This interface will have a retro look adapted to the early 1970s video games style, and will include photos of original Odyssey stuff.
+This interface will have a retro look adapted to the early 1970s video games style, and will include photos of original Odyssey material.

 We will of course add a small section describing the story of the Odyssey.
 Users will then go to our site to get more information.